TIF: Learning Temporal Invariance in Android Malware Detectors: Methodology

 \subsection{Invariant Gradient Alignment}

-Section~\ref{learn_invariant_feature} highlights the prerequisites for learning invariant features: environment segmentation to expose unstable information and rich feature representations.
-Building on the definition of Invariant Risk Minimization (IRM), our goal is to guide encoders to focus on the stable aspects of these representations.
-Specifically, the encoder must ensure that representations of the same class across environments produce similar classifier gradients.
-IRMv1~\cite{IRM_training} realizes this goal but as mentioned in Section~\ref{Learning Invariant Representation}, it suffers from suboptimal performance due to complex bilevel optimization and a shared dummy classifier.
-To leverage IRM under these conditions, we adopt a modified approach called Invariant Gradient Alignment (IGA) that mitigates IRM’s deficiencies by introducing environment-specific dummy classifiers (scalar parameters $s_e$ for each environment) to impose environment-aware gradient constraints.
-The objective function is shown in Eq.\ref{grad_align}.
+\diff{Section~\ref{learn_invariant_feature} highlights two prerequisites for learning invariant features: environment segmentation that exposes unstable information and rich feature representations.
+Building on Invariant Risk Minimization (IRM), our goal is to guide the encoder toward stable representation aspects by aligning classifier gradients for samples of the same class across environments.
+IRMv1~\cite{IRM_training} targets this goal, but as discussed in Section~\ref{Learning Invariant Representation}, it can suffer from suboptimal performance due to complex bilevel optimization and a shared dummy classifier.
+To leverage IRM more effectively, we propose Invariant Gradient Alignment (IGA), which introduces environment-specific dummy classifiers, i.e., scalar parameters $s_e$ for each environment, to impose environment-aware gradient constraints.
+The objective function is shown in Eq.~\ref{grad_align}.}

-Here, $s_{e}$ acts as a scalar for environment $e$, serving the role of a dummy classifier, set to 1.0 and updates through gradient backpropagation. $\mathcal{L}_{grad}$ evaluates how adjusting $s_e$ minimizes the empirical risk in environment $e$. $R^e(s_e \circ \phi)$ is represented as Eq.~\ref{risk_minimization}:
+Here, $s_{e}$ acts as an environment-specific scalar dummy classifier, initialized to 1.0 and updated through backpropagation. $\mathcal{L}_{IGA}$ evaluates how adjusting $s_e$ minimizes empirical risk in environment $e$. $R^e(s_e \circ \phi)$ is defined in Eq.~\ref{risk_minimization}:

 where $\mathcal{L}_{CLS}^{e}$ denotes binary cross-entropy for malware detection.
 The term $\phi(x)$ represents the output of the shared encoder for samples $x, y \sim p(x, y|e)$ from environment $e$.
 The gradient penalty term encourages uniform feature representation by aligning gradients of classifiers of all environments, thereby promoting consistent model performance.